Chemaclass/stored-cold-seed-kata/README.md

 ```

 Example above:
-- the first word will be in position `602` = "enroll"
+- the first word will be in position `602` = "enrich"
-- the second is in the position `1065` = "lunar"
+- the second is in the position `1065` = "lumber"
 - etc

 ### 1st iteration